-Ranking Prevention Agenda Priority Number of References 1 Promote Well-being and Prevent Mental and Substance Use Disorders 23 2 Promote a Healthy and Safe Environment 20 3 Prevent Chronic Diseases 18 4 Prevent Communicable Diseases 7 5 Promote Healthy Women, Infants, and Children 2 determinants explored, residents and CBO leaders agreed that Economic Stability has significant influence in terms of accessible transportation and financial insecurity.
+Ranking Prevention Agenda Priority

+1 Promote Well-being and Prevent Mental and Substance Use Disorders 23

+2 Promote a Healthy and Safe Environment 20

+3 Prevent Chronic Diseases 18

+4 Prevent Communicable Diseases 7

+5 Promote Healthy Women, Infants, and Children 2

+Table 2: Ranking the Prevention Agenda Priorities by the number of times it was referenced when asked about the highest priorities to be addressed determinants explored, residents and CBO leaders agreed that Economic Stability has significant influence in terms of accessible transportation and financial insecurity.
 Participants agreed that for Health and Healthcare, access to affordable insurance and healthcare were significant challenges.
 Long Island residents suggested more outreach and health education would help them connect to available resources and address barriers such as fear or stigma.
 Discussions about Neighborhood and Built Environment emphasized the structural challenges in terms of lack of affordable housing or access to healthy food options.
 Among residents, key challenges in Social, Family, and Community Context are the many negative impacts of incarceration on the individual and his or her family.
 Education, in terms of early childhood education or primary or secondary education, received less emphasis than the other four determinants of health.